Gustave Courbet: Biography

 Trips to the Netherlands and Belgium in 1846–47 strengthened Courbet's belief that painters should portray the life around them, as Rembrandt, Hals and other Dutch masters had.
 By 1848, he had gained supporters among the younger critics, the Neo-romantics and Realists, notably Champfleury.

-Courbet achieved his first Salon success in 1849 with his painting After Dinner at Ornans.
+Courbet achieved his first Salon success in the Salon of 1849 with his painting After Dinner at Ornans.
 The work, reminiscent of Chardin and Le Nain, earned Courbet a gold medal and was purchased by the state.
 The gold medal meant that his works would no longer require jury approval for exhibition at the Salon—an exemption Courbet enjoyed until 1857 (when the rule changed).

 In 1849–50, Courbet painted The Stone Breakers (destroyed in the Allied Bombing of Dresden in 1945), which Proudhon admired as an icon of peasant life; it has been called "the first of his great works".
 The painting was inspired by a scene Courbet witnessed on the roadside.
 He later explained to Champfleury and the writer Francis Wey: "It is not often that one encounters so complete an expression of poverty and so, right then and there I got the idea for a painting.
 I told them to come to my studio the next morning."